- This Key field lets you assign a unique key to a header.

 - You can add multiple keys for key handling.

-- To add another key, click the (+) Add icon on the right.
+- Fill the details in the placeholder, and click the (+) Add icon on the right.

 Extended Error Handling

-Extended Error Handling is an advanced error management mechanism that enables a flow to detect, capture, process, and respond to errors in a controlled, structured way.
+Extended Error Handling is an advanced error-management mechanism that enables a flow to detect, capture, process, and respond to errors in a controlled, structured manner.
 The key functionality of this field is that it does not stop execution; it provides detailed control over how errors are handled.

 - Expand the band by clicking it.
 Once expanded, the following fields will be displayed: